SAP-archive/dbr-tool/USER_GUIDE.md

 ### Backup

-The backup reads documents from Document service and stores them into files into the local file system.
+The backup reads documents from the Document service and stores them into files into the local file system.

 ```
 $ dbr backup --env <env> --client <client> --config <config_file> --out <destination_dir>